Negro Digest offices, State Street

 HABS is a vast archive which documents notable achievements in architecture, engineering and landscape design in the United States, ranging from the 17th through the 20th centuries.
 Its been going since the early 1930s - part of a set of cooperative agreements between the National Parks Service, the Library of Congress, and the private sector - and to date has produced more than half-a-million drawings, photographs, and written histories.

 Back to the Afro-American building: there is some conflicting data on exactly when the paper vacated the property, but it seems to have occured somewhere between 1990 and 1993.
 The date at which these images were taken is also unclear, although I would guess it was pretty soon after the newspaper left.

 From looking on Google Maps it appears that the main building no longer exists, leaving images such among the last memories of a Black publishing plant that was once once of the largest in the nation.

 I've been spending some time poring through the Teenie Harris photograph archives at the Carnegie Museum of Art in Pittsburgh.
 If you haven't heard of Charles "Teenie" Harris, he was a prolific photographer of Pittsburgh's African American communities between the 1930s and the 1970s.

-Charles "Teenie" Harris, holding camera and standing on sidewalk, circa 1938.
+Charles "Teenie" Harris, circa 1938.
 Carnegie Museum of Art

 Harris' vast archives, currently housed at the Carnegie Museum, offer up "one of the most detailed and intimate records of the Black urban experience known today."
 Following the archive's purchase in 2001, the Museum has scanned more than 60,000 images, and a good chunk of these have been catalogued and are available to look at online.